Dulyaaa/Transportation_and_Scheduling_Management/README.md

-# 🏭 ITP - Factory and Sales Management System
+# 🚛 ITP - Transportation and Scheduling Management System
 This is my individual part of the Factory and Sales Management system implementation of 2nd Year 2nd Semester - Information Technology Project(ITP) module.
 Here we try to solve the difficulties faced in the company when making a read-made garment and distribution.
 As a solution we have created a Web application, whereas this is a part of the Web application, implemented with ReactJS, SpringBoot and MongoDB.

 ## Language